 In 1968, 18-year old Frampton joined Humble Pie, the new group led by former Small Faces guitarist Steve Marriott, which helped to not only solidify Frampton's growing reputation as a superlative player but also introduced him to future lifelong friends who the top stars of the London rock scene including Ringo Starr and a young Steve Miller along with his producer, Glyn Johns whose credits include The Eagles, The Beatles, the Rolling Stones, and The Who.

 Most rock and roll fans own a copy of Frampton Comes Alive (1976), the phenomenally successful live album recorded at the Winterland Ballroom in San Francisco that catapulted Frampton into superstardom.
 Today, Frampton is still a superstar but he has solidified his reputation as first and foremost an artist dedicated to the guitar.
 And like the best of his generation, he still approaches albums as a kind of exercise in writing the great English novel where his inspired craftsmanship and fervor seem undiminished.
-Frampton is also a warm and funny conversationalist and still finds wonder in old stories he has told many times, including the "Believe It Or Not"—worthy tale of his trademark Les Paul—The Phenix—which was thought to have been lost in a plane crash yet was returned to him 30 years later.
-Epiphone spoke with Mr. Frampton towards the end of his summer-long tour with longtime pal Steve Miller.
+Frampton is also a warm and funny conversationalist and still finds wonder in old stories he has told many times, including the "Believe It Or Not"—worthy tale of his trademark Les Paul—The 'Phenix'—which was thought to have been lost in a plane crash but was returned to him 30 years later.
+Epiphone spoke with Mr. Frampton towards the end of his tour with longtime pal Steve Miller.

 Thank you for speaking with Epiphone.com, Peter and congratulations on your new Signature models.
 I understand that you tried out a new Texan recently.